nehcgnak/CrackingMachineLearningInterview/README.md

 #### Define Style Transfer?

 #### Define Image Segmentation and Pose Analysis?
-        Image Segmentation : in digital image processing and computer vision, image segmentation is the process of partitioning a digital image into multiple segments (sets of pixels, also known as image objects).
+        Image Segmentation: in digital image processing and computer vision, image segmentation is the process of partitioning a digital image into multiple segments (sets of pixels, also known as image objects).
 The goal of segmentation is to simplify and/or change the representation of an image into something that is more meaningful and easier to analyze.
         Pose Analysis:
                 The process of determining the location and the orientation of a Human Entity (pose).